stolostron/multicloud-operators-subscription-release/README.md

 4) `kubectl apply -f role_binding.yaml`
 5) `kubectl apply -f operator.yaml`

+## General process
+The operator generates `SubscriptionRelease` CR for each chart to deploy in the same namespace and named `<s.Name>-<chart_name>[-<channel_name>]`.
+The channel_name is added only if the channel attribute is set in the subscription.

+To do so, the following steps are taken:

+1) Read the index.yaml at the source address.
+2) Filter the index.yaml with the spec.Name and spec.packageFilter.
+3) Take the last version of a chart if multiple version are still present for the same chart after filtering.
+4) Create a SubscriptionRelease for each entries in the filtered index.yaml

 ## Subscriptions

 The subscription operator watches `Subscription` and `SubscriptionRelease` CRs.

 The User creates a Subscription CR.